storm-enroute/storm-enroute.github.io/macrogl/docs/0.4/getting-started/index.md

 In this paragraph,
 we take a look at a minimal example code needed to run a MacroGL program.
-First of all, we need to import the `org.macrogl` package:
+First of all, we need to add the following imports, which ensure that we have basic LWJGL and MacroGL functionality available:

+    import org.lwjgl.opengl._
     import org.macrogl._

 We start the program by creating a rendering context and set its attributes.